virkarekisteri/virkarekisteri/README.md

 - `npm run build` - builds the project for production.
 - `npm run preview` - serves the **last built** production project from `dist/`
 - `npm run swa` - starts Azure Static Web Apps emulator & dev server

+### Testing

+Realistically, you of course want to use your IDEs built in test runner, but npm scripts are also available:

+- `npm test` - runs all tests

 ### Linting